Sensex, Nifty trade flat intraday amid volatility

-Market remained volatile due to the settlement of monthly derivative contracts on the NSE.
+JSW Steel, NTPC, HDFC Life, Coal India and Kotak Bank were the top gainers on the Nifty 50 while Apollo Hospitals, Bajaj Auto, Hindalco, Britannia and Sun Pharma were the top losers.

-JSW Steel, Tata Steel, HDFC Bank, Axis Bank and HDFC were the top gainers on the Nifty 50 while UPL, Apollo Hospitals, Divi’s Labs, Adani Ports and Bajaj Finance were the top losers.
+Investors remained concerned amid rising oil prices.
+Further, India reported economic growth rate of 8.7 per cent in FY22 against a 6.6-per cent contraction in FY21.
+At 4.1 per cent, the January-March quarter (Q4) of FY FY22 was the lowest among four quarters on a sequential basis but on a yearly basis, it was higher.

-On the sectoral front, while oil & gas, FMCG, pharma, healthcare and consumer durables dragged, metals and financials gained.
+Additionally, India’s Purchasing Managers’ Index (PMI) for manufacturing sector changed a tad to 54.7 in May against 54.6 registered in April.
+On a positive note, as per the latest report, the labour market has improved in the manufacturing sector and is strongest since January last year.

-Nifty Oil & Gas was down 0.79 per cent.
-Nifty CG was down 0.83 per cent while Nifty Consumer Durables was down 0.30 per cent.
-Nifty Pharma and Nifty Healthcare Index were down 0.42 per cent and 0.21 per cent, respectively.
+On the sectoral front, while pharma, realty auto, IT and FMCG dragged, financials managed to retain gains.
+Nifty Bank and Nifty Financial Services were up 0.32 per cent and 0.22 per cent, respectively.
+Nifty PSU Bank and Nifty Private Bank were up 0.38 per cent and 0.24 per cent, respectively.

-Meanwhile, Nifty Metal was up 1.43 per cent.
-Nifty Bank and Nifty Financial Services were trading 1.02 per cent and 0.82 per cent higher, respectively.
-Nifty Private Bank was up 0.85 per cent while Nifty PSU Bank was up 0.96 per cent.
+Nifty Pharma, Nifty Healthcare Index and Nifty Realty were each down over 1 per cent.
+Nifty Auto was down 0.45 per cent, while Nifty IT was down 0.46 per cent.
+Nifty FMCG was down 0.28 per cent.

 Broader indices